-Our 2018 grant application period runs from February 21 to April 11.
+The 2019 grant application period runs from February 13 to March 20.
 Apply now >

 The Portland Clinic Foundation is a new, regional grantmaker that seeks to partner with nonprofits across Washington, Multnomah and Clackamas counties.
 Through evidence-driven, results-oriented philanthropy, The Portland Clinic Foundation will support nonprofit organizations that improve community wellness and advance the social determinants of good health—whether via a clean water program, domestic violence prevention, a literacy initiative, a groundbreaking local theater company or any other program or organization that helps create and sustain healthy communities.